expo/expo/packages/expo-random/README.md

 # expo-random

+## ⚠️ Deprecated

+This package is now deprecated in favor of `expo-crypto`, which provides the same functionality.
+To migrate, replace all imports from `expo-random` with imports from `expo-crypto`.

 Provides a native interface for creating strong random bytes.
 With `Random` you can generate random values to address use cases that other APIs like the web's `crypto.getRandomValues` and Node's `crypto.randomBytes` might address.

 # Installation in managed Expo projects